The Council has implemented a series of changes to prevocational medical training requirements for doctors in New Zealand.

-Community based experience
+Community based attachments

 In June 2014 Council approved a definition of community based attachment.